barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 <img width="600" src="/images/lambda-architecture-busted.png">
 </p>

-1. Outer Attack Surface -> The way in
+1. Outer Attack Surface -> The way inside
 2. Inner Attack Surface -> If we made it inside, there are plenty of things we can use to leverage an attack
-3. IAM -> The Quote of Jeff Bryner (@0x7eff) says it all: IAM is the “killer feature” and the “killer feature” Here's what we can do, based on the three areas and our attack strategy:
+3. IAM -> The Quote of Jeff Bryner (@0x7eff) says it all: IAM is the “killer feature” and the “killer feature”

+Here's what we can do, based on the three areas and our attack strategy:
 * Compromise data
 * Abuse business logic
 * Bypass authentication
 * Leak secrets
 * Denial of service
-* Financial exhaustion
+* Financial exhaustion/ Denial of Wallet
 * Execute malicious code
 * ...surely much more nasty things